 After pains happen because the uterus is contracting to help shrink it back down.
 These contractions are especially noticeable while breastfeeding.
 This is because nipple stimulation causes the uterus to contract.

-So.
+2. So.
 Much.
 Blood.

-During your hospital stay, doctors will be around regularly to push onto your stomach, and see how much blood shoots out of you.
+During your hospital stay, doctors will be around regularly to push on your stomach, and see how much blood shoots out of you.
 This is uncomfortable, but not usually too painful.
-You will basically be wearing an adult-sized diaper until you leave the hospital and a good sized pad after that.
+You will basically be wearing an adult-sized diaper until you leave the hospital and a good-sized pad after that.

 Most women bleed for an average of 4-6 weeks, some more and some less.
-During this time, small clots are normal, but anything larger than a fifty-cent piece should be brought to your doctor’s attention.
+During this time, small clots are normal, but anything larger than a fifty-cent coin should be brought to your doctor’s attention.

 Make sure you get some really good nipple butter, to help with the chapping!
 (I suggest the three small tubes so you can keep one in the diaper bag, one at home, and one as a spare because mom brain is real and you will likely lose one.)

 After a couple of days, your breasts will start to engorge, a lot!
 This is when your milk comes in.
 But, your tiny little baby cannot drink that much, so make sure you’re prepared with a breast pump before you go into labor.
 The last thing you’ll want to do is run out to get a pump two days after giving birth because you can’t handle the pain.
-This breast pump has a 5-star review on Amazon, I’m definitely buying it for my next baby!
+This breast pump has a 4.5 star review with over 10,000 reviews on Amazon, I’m definitely buying it for my next baby!

 You’re damned if you do and you’re damned if you don’t.
 You will likely be constipated after giving birth for a few reasons.
 Your stomach muscles that assist with pooping have been stretched out and weakened.
 So your stomach may hurt because you need to go, but it is also quite painful to poop in some cases.
 Your bowels will be sore from pushing, and you could possibly have hemorrhoids.

-Sleep is Non-Existent
+5. Sleep is Non-Existent

 You will somehow learn to function without sleep.
 While a lot of times your baby does keep you up, you also have a hard time sleeping even when you have the chance because you’re just so worried.

 During your hospital stay, your nurses are in to check on you every hour or less it seems, so you can’t really sleep anyway.
 Your baby also wakes and eats quite often, because half the time they’re nursing, they’re basically asleep.
 So you don’t get much sleep at the hospital.

 Don’t push yourself to have sex if it is painful.
 You are also more likely to get a vaginal infection if you do not wait for the healing to finish before having sex.

-You Will Feel Overly Emotional
+7. You Feel Overly Emotional

 But another emotion you might feel is depression.
 It might not make sense to those that haven’t felt it themselves, but you can be completely and totally in love with your baby, and still be in a deep depression.
 This is called postpartum depression, and you should definitely talk to your doctor about it.

-Something simple you can do to help shrink down your mid area is to wear some sort of wrap, or bodysuit for the first two months after giving birth.
+Something simple you can do to help shrink down your mid-area is to wear some sort of wrap, or bodysuit for the first two months after giving birth.
 The reason this works is that there is a hormone that is produced during pregnancy and for the first eight weeks after you deliver.
 It’s called Relaxin.
 Relaxin helps the body to loosen and relax joints.